sdondley/Mac-Applications-List/README.md

 paths to other directories can be included to search additional directories.

 Returns an array of strings of the names of the applications found.
-The strings do not included the path to the applications, just the application name.
+The strings do not include the path to the applications, just the application name.

-If the directory does not exist, a warning will be thrown.
+If the directory does not exist, the module generates a warning.
 The function will still return a list of applications found in other direcgtories.

 ## Author